 The universal remote control is one of the most necessary technological developments home entertainment has seen in the last three decades, controlling your 4K TV, your A/V receiver, and even your streaming boxes in many cases.
 Still, even though we’ve seen many advances in the technology over the years, the universal remote remains imperfect.

-Fortunately, companies like Logitech (which, frankly, dominates this list) and others have been hard at work to make a better all-in-wonder remote, and we’ve now got better options now than ever before.
+Fortunately, companies like Logitech (which, frankly, dominates this list) and others have been hard at work to make a better all-in-wonder remote, and we now have better options now than ever before.
 The list of truly great universal remotes, however, is short and sweet.
 If you’ve been needing to consolidate a coffee table’s worth of silver and black wands, the following are the very best options on the market today.

 |Logitech Harmony 650||Best remote overall|